Andy Law Pest Control provide professional bee control for domestic and commercial customers when the bees start to become a pest problem.

 However, bees numbers have declined due to a complicated mix of environment and disease.
 So, although they aren’t a protected species, they need all the help they can get.
 As a professional pest control company with backgrounds in veterinary science and game-keeping, we take conservation like this seriously and we’ll try to find solutions that don’t harm the bees.

 Don’t try to investigate or treat a bee nest yourself.
 Bees are quite placid if you leave them alone but they’ll sting if they think you’re attacking their nest.
 If you’re not sure you’ve got bees then maybe our guide to identifying yellow buzzing insects can help.
 We always recommend getting a fully equipped and properly trained professional in to deal with bees’ nests; doing it yourself could cause harm to you, your family and pets, the environment and kill other bees in bee keepers’ hives.

 If in doubt, ring or email us for professional bee control advice.
-We’ve 30 years experience in pest control and provide free pest control surveys.
+We’ve 30 years experience in pest control and provide pest control surveys.
 And we’re available 7 days a week.
 We really do know what we’re doing; you can trust us to get it right.

 There’s more information below on bees, bees’ nests, pest bees problems and our bee control service.

 Bees come in many sizes and types.
 They are hairier than wasps but are mistaken for them because of their colours; shades of yellow, russet reds and brown with dark markings.
 Unlike wasps, their nests can carry on from year to year, Also, bees aren’t aggressive, don’t sting more than once and some bees don’t even sting.